R-17 Elbrus: Afghanistan

-The most extensive use of the Scud took place during the final phase of the Soviet-Afghan war.
+The most extensive use of the R-17 took place during the final phase of the Soviet-Afghan war.
 When the Soviets began their withdrawal from the country in May 1988, the Afghan Army received R-17E missiles as a substitute for the Soviet airpower.
-While the Afghan Scuds were nominally assigned to the 99th Missile Brigade in Afshur, in reality they were mostly operated by Soviet personnel with Afghans being gradually integrated into the unit.
-They were used against the Afghan mujahideen ammunition dumps near the Pakistan border and during the successful defense of Jalalabad, where 438 Scuds were launched in total.
+While the Afghan R-17 were nominally assigned to the 99th Missile Brigade in Afshur, in reality they were mostly operated by Soviet personnel with Afghans being gradually integrated into the unit.
+They were used against the Afghan mujahideen ammunition dumps near the Pakistan border and during the successful defense of Jalalabad, where 438 R-17 missiles were launched in total.

-Through October 1989, another 995 Scuds were launched against the Mujahideen.
-As the Soviets concluded their withdrawal and the country descended into protracted civil war, the number of Scud launches declined.
-By May 1991, the 99th Missile Brigade had fired 1,554 of the approximately 1,700 Scud missiles received.
-On 24 April 1992, the mujahideen forces of Ahmad Shah Massoud captured the Afshur military base alongside most its remaining Scud missiles (about 50 missiles) and launchers.
+Through October 1989, another 995 R-17 missiles were launched against the Mujahideen.
+As the Soviets concluded their withdrawal and the country descended into protracted civil war, the number of R-17 launches declined.
+By May 1991, the 99th Missile Brigade had fired 1,554 of the approximately 1,700 R-17 missiles received.
+On 24 April 1992, the mujahideen forces of Ahmad Shah Massoud captured the Afshur military base alongside most its remaining R-17 missiles (about 50 missiles) and launchers.
 Other mujahideen factions also captured a few missiles and TELs, but they couldn't launch them without the help of former 99th Missile Brigade personnel.
 During the Afghan civil war, about 44 missiles were fired between April 1991 and spring 1996 by several factions in various battles.
 The Taliban managed to capture part of the surviving stockpile during the fighting in the late 1990s, but due the poor state of the equipment and lack of trained personnel, only five missiles were fired after the summer of 1996.
 Following the United States invasion of Afghanistan in 2001, the remaining four functional launchers were scrapped in the Panjshir Valley in January 2005.

 Armenia

-During the 2020 Nagorno-Karabakh conflict, the Armenians reportedly fired Scud and Tochka missiles on the city of Ganja, Azerbaijan.
-Analysts of the Center for Strategic and International Studies noted that Armenia probably used their Soviet-era Scud and Tochka missiles to conserve their small stockpile of the more advanced Iskander missiles and to avoid escalating the conflict beyond the Nagorno-Karabakh region.
+During the 2020 Nagorno-Karabakh conflict, the Armenians reportedly fired R-17 and Tochka missiles on the city of Ganja, Azerbaijan.
+Analysts of the Center for Strategic and International Studies noted that Armenia probably used their Soviet-era R-17 and Tochka missiles to conserve their small stockpile of the more advanced Iskander missiles and to avoid escalating the conflict beyond the Nagorno-Karabakh region.
 They also noted that both Armenia and Azerbaijan could hit most targets in the region with long-range rocket artillery, limiting the tactical value of using expensive ballistic missiles.